Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Internet of Things (IoT) enables users to share and access information on a large scale and provides many benefits for individuals (e.g., smart homes, healthcare) and industries (e.g., digital tracking, data collection, disaster management) by tuning the system to user characteristics based on (potentially sensitive) information about their activities.
+\IEEEPARstart{T}{he} Internet of Things (IoT) enables users to share and access information on a large scale and provides many benefits to individuals (e.g., smart homes, healthcare) and industries (e.g., digital tracking, data collection, disaster management).
+However, such benefits are provided by tuning the system to user characteristics based on potentially sensitive information about their activities.
 Thus, the use of IoT comes with a significant threat to users' privacy: leakage of sensitive information.

-Two main privacy-preserving techniques are anonymization~\cite{shokri2011quantifying2} and obfuscation~\cite{ardagna2011obfuscation}, where the former is hiding the mapping between data and the users by replacing the identification fields of users with pseudonyms, and the latter is perturbing the user data such that the adversary observes false but plausible data.
-Although these methods have been addressed widely, statistical inference methods can be applied to them to break the privacy of the users~\cite{adam_twireless,3ukil2014iot}.
-Furthermore, achieving privacy using these methods comes with a cost: reducing the utility to the user of the system.
+Two main privacy-preserving techniques are anonymization~\cite{ma2009location,shokri2011quantifying2,soltani2017towards} and obfuscation~\cite{duckham2005formal,ardagna2011obfuscation}, where the former is hiding the mapping between data and the users by replacing the identification fields of users with pseudonyms, and the latter is perturbing the user data such that the adversary observes false but plausible data.
+Although these methods have been addressed widely, statistical inference methods can be applied to them to break the privacy of the users~\cite{adam_twireless,3ukil2014iot, FTC2015,0Quest2016}.
+Furthermore, achieving privacy using these methods comes with a cost: reducing the utility of the system for the users.
 Hence, it is crucial to consider the trade-off between privacy and utility when employing privacy-preserving techniques, and to seek to achieve privacy with minimal loss of functionality and usability~\cite{loukides2012utility,lee2017utility,batet2013utility}.
 Despite the growing interest in IoT privacy~\cite{ukil2014iot,lin2016iot}, previous works do not offer theoretical guarantees on the trade-off between privacy and utility.
-The works of Shokri et al.~\cite{shokri2011quantifying,shokri2011quantifying2,shokri2012protecting} and Ma et al.~\cite{ma2009location} provide significant advances in the quantitative analyses of privacy; however, they are not based on a solid theoretical framework.
+The works of Shokri et al.~\cite{shokri2011quantifying,shokri2011quantifying2,shokri2012protecting} and Ma et al.~\cite{ma2009location} provide significant advances in the quantitative analyses of privacy; however, in contrast to these prior works, we take a foundational approach to understand the theoretical limits.